OGGM/oggm/docs/hub.rst

-That will copy the notebooks into the ``tutorials`` folder in your home directory (on OGGM-Hub not your local machien).
+That will copy the notebooks into the ``tutorials`` folder in your home directory (on OGGM-Hub, not your local machine).
 You can use a similar command to pull content from other repositories as well (e.g. the `OGGM-Edu notebooks <https://github.com/OGGM/oggm-edu-notebooks>`_).